kperwel/exchange-rate/README.md

 # Exchange Currency

-Apllication is pulling exchange rates API and display it in minimalistic UI.
+App is pulling exchange rates from <https://exchangeratesapi.io>  and display them in minimalistic UI.

 Simple webapp created with:
 - react